hoangquy18/Multimodal-Aspect-Category-Sentiment-Analysis/README.md

 Our dataset is used only for research purposes.
 Download our ViMACSA dataset directly at: https://drive.google.com/file/d/1OjWwzdbhvhYc864Tpt6Xw9anBLfgNwmt/view?usp=sharing

+Our dataset is also available on Kaggle: https://www.kaggle.com/datasets/nguynquy/macsaa/data

 ## Dataset statistics
 ![The overview statistics of ViMACSA dataset](images/dataset_stat.png) *Table 1.
 The overview statistics of ViMACSA dataset.*